jherediagu/open-art-shield/README.md

 visually-bounded perturbation that increases CLIP embedding drift; it should look essentially identical to the original.

+Position it correctly: this is an **experimental example of the Cloak and Measure layers working together**, nothing more.
+It demonstrates that a near-invisible perturbation can produce _measurable_ CLIP embedding drift.
+It does **not** prove the image is protected, it does **not** prevent training, and it is **not** Glaze, Nightshade, or AI-proof.

 | Original                                            | Cloaked                                           |
 | --------------------------------------------------- | ------------------------------------------------- |
 | ![Original](examples/cloak-eot/images/original.png) | ![Cloaked](examples/cloak-eot/images/cloaked.png) |